Hardness of Range Avoidance and Proof Complexity Generators from Demi-Bits: Introduction

 Previously, under assumptions related to LWE, Chen and Li~\cite{DBLP:conf/stoc/ChenL24} showed that $\Avoid$ remains hard even when each output bit of $G$ is computed by a so-called ``$\DOR\circ\MAJ\circ\AND_{O(\log n)}$ circuit''.
 No such results were known for other restricted circuit classes.
 The related \emph{remote point} problem has been shown to be hard under LPN-style assumptions for $\XOR\circ\AND_{O(\log n)}$ circuits (i.e., $O(\log n)$-degree polynomials over $\F_2$)~\cite{DBLP:conf/stoc/ChenL24}. \end{enumerate}

 This paper makes progress on both fronts.
-We show that $\Avoid$ is hard for nondeterministic algorithms under the existence of \emph{demi-bits generators} with sufficient stretch~\cite{Rudich97}.
+We show that $\Avoid$ is hard for nondeterministic algorithms under the existence of \emph{demi-bits generators} with sufficient stretch\footnote{The stretchability of generic demi-bits generators is only partially understood.
+Recent work of Tzameret and Zhang~\cite{tzameret_et_al:LIPIcs.ITCS.2024.95} shows that demi-bits generator with $1$-bit stretch $G : \{0, 1\}^n \to \{0, 1\}^{n+1}$ implies those with a \emph{sublinear} bits of stretch $G': \{0, 1\}^n \to \{0, 1\}^{n + n^c}$ for any constant $0 < c < 1$.
+This is the first proof that generic demi-bits generators are stretchable at all, but it still falls short of the \emph{linear} or \emph{polynomial} stretch assumed in our hypothesis.} ~\cite{Rudich97}, e.g.\ generators $G : \{0,1\}^n \to \{0,1\}^{10n}$.
 A formal definition of demi-bits generators is deferred to~\autoref{sec: def of demi-bits}, and candidate constructions supporting their existence are discussed in~\autoref{sec: candidate demi-bits}.
 For the purpose of this introduction, it suffices to keep in mind that demi-bits generators are a version of cryptographic pseudorandom generators secure against nondeterministic adversaries.

 We highlight three key features of our results here: \begin{enumerate} \item {\bf Minicrypt-style assumptions against nondeterministic adversaries.}

 Roughly speaking, demi-bits generators are (cryptographic) pseudorandom generators secure against nondeterministic adversaries\footnote{In fact, Rudich~\cite{Rudich97} introduced two ways to define pseudorandomness against nondeterministic adversaries: super-bits and demi-bits.
 Demi-bits are weaker than super-bits.}.
 They are arguably a natural ``Minicrypt'' analog of pseudorandom generators in the context of cryptography against nondeterministic adversaries.
 Moreover, our results only rely on the \emph{super-polynomial} hardness of these demi-bits generators, thereby completely getting rid of the subexponential (or ``JLS''-style) assumptions used in prior work. \item {\bf Hardness for restricted circuit classes.}